jan-brabec/tensor_valued_gliomas_in_vivo/README.md

 # Separating Glioma Hyperintensities From White Matter by Diffusion-Weighted Imaging With Spherical Tensor Encoding
-* Code to the article: **Brabec, J., Szczepankiewicz, F., Lennartsson, F., Englund, E., Pebdani, H., Bengzon, J., Knutsson, L., Westin, C.F., Sundgren, P.C. and Nilsson, M., 2022.
-Histogram analysis of tensor-valued diffusion MRI in meningiomas: Relation to consistency, histological grade and type.
-NeuroImage: Clinical, 33, p.102912.**
+* Code to the article: **Brabec, J., Durmo, F., Szczepankiewicz, F., Brynolfsson, P., Lampinen, B., Rydelius, A., Knutsson, L., Westin, C.F., Sundgren, P.C. and Nilsson, M., 2022.
+Separating Glioma Hyperintensities From White Matter by Diffusion-Weighted Imaging With Spherical Tensor Encoding.
+Frontiers in Neuroscience, 16.**

 * Data accessibility: Available is code used to process raw data (nifti files) in the folder Process.
 The summary of the output data is available in the folder Data (images themselves not publicly available but are upon reasonable request).
 The published data is enough to produce SIR distribution but not images.
 * Data processed and visualized by *md-dmri: multidimensional toolbox* available at: https://github.com/markus-nilsson/md-dmri (version published 27.Jan.2020).
 Analyzed using *MATLAB 2020a*.